kaukintom/VBA-SingleIndexModel/README.md

     - Must provide a risk-free rate (obtained from Bank of Canada T-Bills as an annual rate, OLSRegression will turn it into a daily rate)
     - Must provide an investment amount and time frame (1 to 4 months)
 4. Can choose to keep table produced from OLSRegression by using the Transfer_Table sub procedure
-5. If Table is kept, can use the GetPriceData sub procedure to update the new prices of the stocks to calculate portfolio return
+5. If table is kept, can use the GetPriceData sub procedure to update the new prices of the stocks to calculate portfolio return

 # Acknowledgements
 McMaster University: Commerce 4FF3 - Portfolio Theory and Management